Unreal Engine Plugin · UE 5.3+

 every interaction before you commit.

 The Experiment panel is a live preset designer.
-Set a name, object type, collision mode, and per-channel responses — then watch the interaction table update instantly, showing how your new preset would behave against every existing one.
+Set a name, object type, collision mode, and per-channel responses.
+The interaction table updates instantly, showing how your new preset would behave against every existing one.
 Hit Create Preset when you're satisfied.

 • Load from existing preset as a starting point, or begin from scratch